kontainapp/km/docs/user-guide.md

 ### Restarting a Unikernel Debuggee

-Developers often need to restart a debugee program from the beginning while preserving the breakpoints, variables, and other status in the client.
+Developers often need to restart a debuggee program from the beginning while preserving the breakpoints, variables, and other status in the client.
 In GDB, this is done using the `run` command.
 When debugging with Kontain GDB, use the following procedure to achieve the same results:

 1. In the GDB client, use the `detach `command to disconnect the debuggee and keep the client GDB alive.
 2. In another shell, start the debuggee with KM debugging enabled, using the` -g` option as described in Step 1 of the example, above.
-3. Returning to the GDB client, use the `target remote localhost:2159` command to attach to the freshly started debugee.
+3. Returning to the GDB client, use the `target remote localhost:2159` command to attach to the freshly started debuggee.
 All of the breakpoints and other GDB client status should be present.
 4. Run the debuggee using the `continue `command.